Young girls in lab coats are working on an experiment with a pipette.

 Girls`s Days

-On Girl's Day, which is held nationwide, we usually offer around 15 schoolgirls from 8th grade upwards an exciting insight into the world of research.
+On Girl's Day, which is held nationwide, we offer around 15 schoolgirls from 8th grade upwards an exciting insight into our research.

 On Girl's Day, you are a researcher for a day.
-You get an insight into the day-to-day work, have a look at DNA, hunt microbes and visit parts of our infrastructure that make research possible.
+You get an insight into the day-to-day work and visit parts of our infrastructure that make research possible.

 Recommended age: from 14 years.